kontainapp/km-releases/GettingStarted.md

 # Kontain Release

 Version: 0.10-beta
-Document Status: placeholder
+Document Status: WORK IN PROGRESS

-/* Copyright © 2020 Kontain Inc. All rights reserved. */
+**Copyright © 2020 Kontain Inc. All rights reserved.**

+**By downloading or otherwise accessing the Kontain Beta Materials, you hereby agree to all of the terms and conditions of Kontain’s Beta License available at https://raw.githubusercontent.com/kontainapp/km-releases/master/LICENSE**

 ## Introduction